Inspiration FM

 Inspiration FM is a community radio station based in Northampton, England.
 It is a community led and managed radio service, providing access, information, entertainment and training, and encourages and promotes a voice for those who are under-represented or socially excluded to provide an outlet for creativity, shared vision and expression.

 The station broadcasts from its studios in Northampton town centre.
 The transmitter for a low-powered transmitter was located offsite at the University of Northampton campus, to north of the town.
 The transmitter has more recently moved to Goodwill Solutions CIC building on Moulton Park Industrial Estate and then on the roof of Northampton Fire Station.
 The transmitter is now on the roof of the Nationwide building in Moulton Park.
+The transmitter has since been moved to their studio in Northampton.

 From September 2024, Inspiration FM began broadcasts on DAB+, via the shared small scale Northampton multiplex.